Hubworld: Program summary

-Other segments included interviews of current pop music stars, celebrities and sports stars, press line interviews at film premieres or junket interviews of film stars, and features involving children doing good in their communities and throughout the world.
-An ending segment features musician Danny Tieger singing a song about the news events of the week in a segment called "Just to Let You Know News Jam".
+Other segments included interviews of current pop music stars, celebrities and sports stars, press line interviews at film premieres, junket interviews of film stars, and features involving children doing good in their communities and throughout the world.
+An ending segment featured musician Danny Tieger singing a song about the news events of the week in a segment called "Just to Let You Know News Jam".